-It is just under a month until the end of the transition period.
-From 1 January 2021, the UK will no longer be covered by EUTM trade mark registrations, Registered Community Designs and International Trade Marks designating the EU.
-New UK comparable rights will spring into existence.
+From 1 January 2021, the UK is no longer covered by EUTM trade mark registrations, Registered Community Designs and International Trade Marks designating the EU.
+New UK comparable rights have been created for all EU-wide rights registered as of 1 January 2021.
 Brexit also affects customs applications, exhaustion of rights, and contractual agreements.
 What should owners and their representatives be doing to get ready?

 Trade marks and design registrations

-The UK IPO will create ‘cloned’ comparable rights from registered EUTMs, EU designations of international Registrations (IRs) and Registered Community Designs (RCDs).
-These comparable rights will enjoy the same filing and priority dates as the EU rights.
-The numbering system will be based upon the EU official number.
-These rights will be created automatically, and without charge.
+The UK IPO has now created ‘cloned’ comparable rights from EUTMs, EU designations of international Registrations (IRs) and Registered Community Designs (RCDs) which were registered on 1 January 2021.
+These comparable rights enjoy the same filing and priority dates as the EU rights.
+The numbering system is based upon the EU official number.
+These rights have been created automatically, and without charge, unless the holder of the EU-wide right previously opted out.
 Renewal will be due at the same time as the EUTM or RCD, but must be done through the UK IPO.

 The holders of any pending EU applications as of 1 January 2021 can request a cloned UK comparable right application, which will enjoy the same filing and priority dates as the EU right.
 UK official fees are payable, and the deadline for requesting such an application is 30 September 2021.
 This hard deadline cannot be extended.